michaelAlvarino/michaelalvarino.github.io/_posts/2018-05-17-exploring-typed-languages-for-machine-learning.md

 In this post I will document my experience using two typed languages, c++ and Go.

 ### Why c++?
 c++ speaks for itself.
 It is an extremely performant and low-level language which provides enough abstraction for developers to be productive.
 Another reason I chose c++ was curiosity.
-I have never truly dealt with memory management or built a substantial c++ application.
+I have never truly dealt with memory management in c++ (I did a little c memory management during my operating systems course while working on the Linux kernel to build filesystems, schedulers, modules etc) or built a substantial c++ application.
 As we will see, I still can not say I have done either of those things.

 The machine learning community around c++ is very well established, there are many linear algebra libraries and statistical packages with every statistical distribution your heart could desire.

-### why Go?
+### Why go?
-Go is, by now, fairly well known and has had some statistical and linear algebra libraries built to support my endeavors.
-More importantly however, Go fixed several of my biggest issues and pain points in developing c++, while maintaining a significant performance improvement over python.
+go is, by now, fairly well known and has had some statistical and linear algebra libraries built to support my endeavors.
+More importantly however, go fixed several of my biggest issues and pain points in developing c++, while maintaining a significant performance improvement over python.

 ### The c++ Task
 As a Machine Learning engineer c++ and many of the problems it introduces were very new to me.
 First and foremost I was worried about having to learn about working with pointers and memory management.
 Also, I was worried about using outside libraries, building them, and packaging my final product.
 As we will see, some of these concerns ended up more relevant than others.

 The model I chose to implement was the extremely simple and well-known beta-bernoulli model.
 In this model we have a set of data points

 $$X, n \in (1, ... , N)$$